jju/stubbl/story/choicetree.md

 > "Fuck it.
 I'll write your bullshit, but first I'm going to a bar."->[[01-stacks]]
 > "Fuck off.
 I'm a writer, not a cliche-scrummer."->[[01-resist]]

+:: writer

+You read the EDS' message again. `Give the public what they want.` Ha.
+You fell for this the last time a bludbol season began.
+EDS is good at stroking the ego.

+And yet.
+That piece you wrote about Sabah and how the team recovered wasn't bad.
+You could do better this time without wasting all that effort needing to just get up to speed with what was even happening on the field.
+But scores and play by play aren't your thing.

+`You can write what you want, the way you want it.
+Write up the scores, or pieces on the players or whatever.
+But do your thing.
+That thing that made everyone down here cling to every dispatch from the gang wars.
+This will be just like that.
+But with rules.`

+Rules.
+There were rules back in the gangster times.
+Rules that got people stabbed and shot and half their faces melted off.
+That's what you channelled last season, the pointlessness of people dying.
+For some reason it went over well.
+You could do that again, right?
+You just need a hook.